 - Preheat the oven to 350 degrees Fahrenheit.
 Spray an 8-inch fluted tart pan with gluten-free pan spray and line with a parchment paper circle.
 I really like the tart pans with removable bottoms, as they are easy to release from the pan.
 Set the pan aside.

-- In a medium bowl, stir together the ground pistachios, millet flour, sugar and melted butter and then press into the bottom of the prepared tart pan.
+- In a medium bowl, stir together the ground pistachios, millet flour, sugar and melted butter.
+Then, press into the bottom of the prepared tart pan.

 - Bake until the crust is firm to the touch and begins to turn golden brown, about 15 minutes.
-Remove from the oven and let cool completely before adding the mascarpone filling.
+Remove from the oven.
+Let cool completely before adding the mascarpone filling.

 For the Mascarpone filling